Dr. David L. Bartlett

 Dr. Bartlett has conducted research at the National Cancer Institute to develop new surgical techniques that resulted in improved survival rates for patients with cancer of the abdomen and liver.
 In addition to his work in developing techniques to deliver targeted chemotherapy to tumor sites, he is also now investigating techniques to deliver gene therapy directly to tumors.
-He is the author of many articles that have appeared in peer reviewed journals on topics such as targeted regional treatment and gene therapies and he has also written several medical textbook chapters on the topics of surgical oncology and cancer therapy.
+He is the author of articles featured in peer reviewed journals, covering topics such as targeted regional treatment and gene therapies.

 Main Specialty: Surgical Oncology, Gastrointestinal Services

 Other Interests & Specialties: Surgery, surgical oncology, minimally invasive surgery, abdominal sarcomas, liver and bile duct cancers and gene therapy.

 Certifications, Awards & Accolades: American Board of Surgery Certification in General Surgery, Lifetime Achievement Award, American Medical Association member, Society of Surgical Oncology member, Society of Laparoendoscopic Surgeons member, American Society of Gene Therapy member, Society of University Surgeons member, American Society of Clinical Oncology member, member of the American Association for Cancer Research, member of the Society of Laparoendoscopic Surgeons, member of the American Society of Peritoneal Surface Malignancies